 Barbecue Chicken Quesadillas.

-- one pound cooked chicken breasts you can boil or bake them, shredded
+- 1 pound chicken breasts, cooked you can boil or bake them, shredded

 - Daiya Smoked Gouda block sliced thin

 - 2 Tablespoons vegan buttery spread

 Place some vegan buttery spread in the pan for frying, and heat over medium heat.

 Place the shredded chicken and barbecue sauce in a bowl and stir to combine.